akatelync/ds-ai-references/github/git-local-folder.md

-# Pushing a Local Folder to a New GitHub Repository
+g# Pushing a Local Folder to a New GitHub Repository

 ## Step 1: Navigate to your folder
 ```bash